It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 John 3:16 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.

-And here’s a very interesting point to consider!
+And here again is a very interesting point to consider!

 If faith is something “good”, and it clearly is according to the Bible, then how can a sinner produce it on his own?? – HE CANNOT.

-Sinners, according to the Bible, can do NOTHING truly good in God’s eyes.
+All of us being sinners, according to the Bible, we can do NOTHING truly good in God’s eyes.
 Rom 3:10-23

-This is why God has to grant us faith that saves.
+This is why GOD must even grant us the faith that saves!

 Matt 16:15-17 He said to them, “But who do you say that I am?”
 16 Simon Peter replied, “You are the Christ, the Son of the living God.”
 17 And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven.

-Only the Father can open our spiritual eyes.
-Only God can give us faith.
+Only our dear Heavenly Father can open our spiritual eyes.
+Only God, in His grace, can provide us with the faith to believe!

 John 1:12-13 But to all who did receive him, who believed in his name, he gave the right to become children of God, 13 who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.

-Sinful man cannot will himself to be born again, he has to be born “of God”.
+Sinful man cannot will himself to be born again, he must be born “of God”.

 Rom 12:3 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.